Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

 Mauricio Dubon At The Plate

-- Dubon has 20 doubles, two triples, six home runs and 16 walks while batting .266.
+- Dubon is hitting .275 with 22 doubles, two triples, seven home runs and 16 walks.

+- Among qualified batters in MLB play, he ranks 33rd in batting average, 117th in on-base percentage, and 113th in slugging.

-- Dubon has picked up a hit in 70.3% of his 101 games this year, with at least two hits in 24.8% of those games.
+- In 71.2% of his 104 games this season, Dubon has picked up at least one hit.
+He's also had 27 multi-hit games.

-- Looking at the 101 games he has played this season, he's hit a long ball in six of them (5.9%), and in 1.5% of his trips to the plate.
+- Looking at the 104 games he has played this year, he's went deep in seven of them (6.7%), and in 1.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.